 Now click Insert Number on the MathType menu if you want MathType to number your equations (to format the numbers, click Insert Number).
 Or, you can manually number your equations.

-Yes, Refworks reference lists (and any other software-created lists, for that matter) will need manual editing for format and punctuation—sometimes substantially.
+Yes, Refworks reference lists (and any software-created list, for that matter) will need manual editing for format and punctuation—sometimes substantially.

 We’ve found that the easiest way to edit a completed reference list is to strip the list of its coding so that you may edit the list directly, versus editing each individual entry inside the software and regenerating the list.
 To remove the coding from your reference list, select the entire list and press Control, Shift, F9.
 The text will now be normal text so that you can edit it.
 In Refworks, another option is to click “Remove Field Codes,” after importing the List of References (you will find this option under the “Tools” menu in Write-N-Cite).
 Save a copy of the thesis for your records before removing the field codes.

 Example of problem: "The red line in Figure 3. shows an upward trend . . . " (note the period in the middle of the sentence).